-- check your surroundings - look both ways when crossing the road - take off your headphones when walking in the city - if you are out late, try not to be loud in the street, as this can attract unwelcome attention - · don't get involved in arguments in public places, especially when drinking - try not to walk home alone when it is dark - keep some change for taxis or buses - use licensed taxis only - be careful of unusual behaviour - if you are out late, try to be with a friend you can trust - if you get a late bus, sit close to the driver - please respect your host(s) in your homestay.
+- check your surroundings - look both ways when crossing the road - take off your headphones when walking in the city - if you are out late, try not to be loud in the street, as this can attract unwelcome attention - · don't get involved in arguments in public places, especially when drinking - try not to walk home alone when it is dark - use licensed taxis only - be careful of unusual behaviour - if you are out late, try to be with a friend you can trust - if you get a late bus, sit close to the driver - please respect your host(s) in your homestay.
 Be quiet if you come in late in the evening - in case of a major incident, follow the instructions given by the Police or Security Services.